Congestive Heart Failure

 - When congestive heart failure is caused by chronic, uncontrolled high blood pressure (hypertension), aggressive blood pressure control will often improve this condition.

-- Congestive heart failure that is caused by other disease states may be similarly partially or completely reversible with appropriate measures.
+- Congestive heart failure that is caused by other disease states may be similarly partially or wholly reversible with appropriate measures.